-Police solicited the public’s help on March 5, tweeting that they were “increasingly concerned” as to her whereabouts.
-On March 6, her family insisted that “she is always in regular contact with us and with her friends and it is totally out of character for her to disappear like this,” per the BBC.
+Police solicited the public’s help on March 5, tweeting that they were “increasingly concerned” as to her whereabouts, as her family insisted that it was “totally out of character for her to disappear like this.”
 The police circulated a CCTV image of Everard and urged Londoners who live in the area to check their security cameras for possible sightings of the missing woman.

 Police arrested a member of the Met’s diplomatic protection unit.